oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/bulkextract.md

 ## Task 5: Define the data Mapping
 A map action named InitiateExtract is automatically created.
 We will define this data mapping.
 1. Select the action **Map InitiateExtract** and click on **...** and click on **Edit**
-2. In the Target section successively expand the ***InitiateExtract Request*** element.
+2. In the Target section, expand the ***InitiateExtract Request*** element.
     - Right click on **Job Name** and then click on ***Create Target Node***
 ![InitiateExtractMapping1](images/InitiateExtractMapping1.png)
     - Click on ***Switch to Developer View*** which is there on bottom right corner.
-(Note: If it is already in Developer View then no need to click on this icon)
+(Note: If it is already in Developer View then no need to click on this icon.
+If you find expression editor in the edit mode which means you are in Developer view)
 ![mappingsdeveloperview](images/mappingsdeveloperview.png)
     - Enter the value given below
     ```